SonalikaBisoyi/WanderEase/README.md

   ## Express js
   ## MySql
 # Weekly Report-
- ## First Week:We have made the basic structure for project using CHAKRA UI i.e. Homepage and Login and Signup
+ ## First Week:We have made the basic structure for project using CHAKRA UI i.e. Homepage,Contact us,about us and Login and Signup
 # TEAM MEMBERS -
   ## Sonalika Bisoyi
   ## Abrar Ahemmad